zooxyt/scheme-tutorial/chapters/04_basic_data_types.md

 A string which has none character is also OK, and will be written as `""`.

+There are many other types besides `string`, this chapter is only going to talk about some basic types, because Scheme contains too many and advanced data types is not needed currently.
-There are many other types besides `string`, let's take a look at some examples of other types.
+Let's take a look at some examples of other types.

 Integers